Frogger (series): Other media

 In 1981, a Frogger board game and jigsaw puzzle were made.

+Sega developed an arcade video game titled Ribbit in 1991 with a similar premise to Frogger, having released the original game outside Japan; Konami sued Sega and prevented them from releasing the game, with only one board having survived and made its way to the Galloping Ghost Arcade.

 In 2020, in preparation for the 40th anniversary of the series, Konami Cross Media announced a Frogger-themed card series and board game.
 In 2021, NBCUniversal created a Frogger game show TV series for the Peacock streaming service, named as such.